uclahs-cds/package-moPepGen/docs/vignette.md

     --threads 4
 ```

-`callVariant` supports multi-processing and can take as many threads as the machine has.
-The `--selenocysteine-termination` and `--w2f-reassignment` can be used to calling for variant peptides that also carry selenocysteine termination and W2F reassignment.
-By default, `callVariant` uses trypsin as the enzyme for *in silico* digestion and allows up to 2 miscleavages, and can be specified with `--cleavage-rule` and `--miscleavage`.
+`callVariant` supports multi-processing and the number of processors to use can be specified with `--threads` argument.
+The `--selenocysteine-termination` and `--w2f-reassignment` arguments can be used to calling variant peptides that also carry selenocysteine termination and W2F reassignment.
+By default, `callVariant` uses trypsin as the enzyme for *in silico* digestion and allows up to 2 miscleavages, and this can be specified with `--cleavage-rule` and `--miscleavage`.
 See [here](./call-variant) for a complete list of arguments supported by `callVariant`.

 ### Noncoding Peptides

-Noncoding peptides, peptids that called from noncoding transcripts, can be called using `callNoncoding`.
-Noted that `callNoncoding` peptides does not take any variant as input but just the reference set, so there is no need to repeat this process unless there is a change of enzyme or update of reference set.
+Noncoding peptides, peptids that could potentially be translated from novel open reading frames in transcripts that are annotated as noncoding, can be called using `callNoncoding`.
+Note that `callNoncoding` does not take any variants as input but only works with the reference set of noncoding transcripts.
+There is no need to rerun `callNoncoding` unless you wish to use a different enzyme or reference set.

 ```shell
 moPepGen callNoncoding \